 Re-engagement promotions are designed to target customers who have gone dormant.
 Typically, it involves an attractive offer that kills two birds with one stone by increasing CLV while getting the customer back in action.

-‘Dumb’ discounts are more common than you may think.
-Many brands aren’t exactly strategic about the way they’re discounting items, hence the term ‘dumb.’
+‘Dull’ discounts are more common than you may think.
+Many brands aren’t exactly strategic about the way they’re discounting items, hence the term ‘dull.’

 These types of discounts focus only on short-term gains, rather than long-term value.
 For example, if a brand continuously has a ‘limited-time offer, 50% off’ discount a few things might happen: